ncatlab/nlab-content/pages/8/2/6/1/21628/content.md

   Cambridge University Press

 which introduces [[homotopy type theory]] in general and [[Martin-Löf's dependent type theory]], the [[Univalent Foundations for Mathematics]] and [[synthetic homotopy theory]] in particular.
-The book is based on a course taught by Egbert Rijke at Carnegie Mellon University in the spring semester of 2018, and is expected to be published in 2021.
+The book is based on a course taught by Egbert Rijke at Carnegie Mellon University in the spring semester of 2018.

 Resources: